lopes/logbook/content/2023-cloudflare-get-started.md

 +++
-title = "Getting Started with CloudFlare for Web Protection" date  = 2023-01-02 description = "Learn how to use CloudFlare's free plan on personal sites for better security and protection."
+title = "Getting Started with CloudFlare for Web Protection" date  = 2023-01-02 description = "Use CloudFlare's free plan on personal sites for better security."

 [taxonomies]
 tags = ["cloud", "cloudflare", "netlify"]